Edward-Serna/PIC16F1829_Music_Glove/README.md

 ## Author

-**Edward Serna and Rabiat Sadiq**, Computer Engineering Students, University of Texas at San Antonio, Microcomputers 1
+**Edward Serna and Rabiat Sadiq**, Computer Engineering Students, University of Texas at San Antonio